willfurnass/sheffield_hpc/other-uk-hpc-resources/jade2.rst

 JADE II (Tier 2 GPU cluster)
 ============================

-The JADE II cluster is a 2020 renewal of the `Joint Academic Data Science Endeavour (JADE) <https://www.jade.ac.uk>`_ maintaing its status as the largest GPU facility in the UK supporting world-leading research in machine learning.
+The JADE II cluster is a 2020 renewal of the `Joint Academic Data Science Endeavour (JADE) <https://www.jade.ac.uk>`_ maintaining its status as the largest GPU facility in the UK supporting world-leading research in machine learning.

 The computational hub harnesses the capabilities of the **NVIDIA DGX MAX-Q** Deep Learning System and comprise of **63 servers**, each containing **8 NVIDIA Tesla V100 GPUs** linked by NVIDIA’s NV link interconnect technology.
 The MAX-Q range are a more power-efficient system allowing the doubling of computational power of JADE with only 2/3 of power that would have been required.